MileHacker Logo

 • Transport: Public transport inaccessible.
 Most sites lack ramps/elevators.

-• Hotels: Higher-end hotels may give some accessible features.
+• Hotels: Higher-end hotels may offer some disability-friendly features.

 Sensory Accessibility